frequency-chain/frequency/designdocs/batched_messages.md

 This design document describes message schemas.
 It also will describe batchability as a logical construct derived from schemas.

-We will also be updating the APIs for creating schemas.
+We will also be updating the APIs for creating schemas`.

 ## Problem Statement
 In order to reduce costs for announcers of messages on-chain as well as reduce